streetsidesoftware/cspell/rfc/rfc-0005 named configurations/README.md

 ## Background

-CSpell is highly flexible with it configuration, as a result some configurations can be quite complex.
+CSpell is highly flexible with its configuration, as a result some configurations can be quite complex.
 CSpell allows layering configuration by importing multiple config files in addition to using conditional configuration provided by `languageSettings` and `overrides`.

 The configuration used when spell checking a file is calculated by loading the relevant config files merging them at the top level configuration and then applying matching `overrides` followed by matching `languageSettings`.